Defent/DMS_Exile/README.md

 ## Changelog:
+#### September 20, 2015 (3:30 PM CST-America):
+* NEW CONFIG VALUE: "DMS_MaxSurfaceNormal"
+* The above config value now determines the maximum incline that a mission can spawn on.
+Default value is 0.95, which should be sufficiently flat.
+* Added some grouping explanations in mission config settings.
+* Added check for A3XAI for the lovely ["Face"/"dayzai"](https://github.com/dayzai)
+* Added ability for people to use a static export from M3Editor.
+DMS will then calculate the relative position, and spawn it at the mission.
+Example provided in testmission.sqf.
+* Fixed an issue with DMS_fnc_TargetsKilled always returning false.

 #### September 20, 2015 (12:30 AM CST-America):
 * NEW CONFIG VALUE: "DMS_ai_offload_Only_DMS_AI"
 * You can use "DMS_ai_offload_Only_DMS_AI" to offload only AI spawned by DMS.
 This should resolve any issues with other mission systems from DMS.